Mezavant, 1,2g 60 pcs.

 often: asthenia, weakness, increased body temperature*

-Cases of increased intracranial pressure with optic disc edema (idiopathic intracranial hypertension or benign intracranial hypertension) have been reported with the use of mesalazine.
-If not diagnosed in time, this condition can lead to a narrowing of the visual fields and permanent loss of vision.
-If possible, mesalazine should be discontinued if this syndrome develops.
+Increased intracranial pressure with papilledema (idiopathic intracranial hypertension or benign intracranial hypertension) has been reported with the use of mesalazine.
+If not diagnosed promptly, this condition can lead to narrowing of visual fields and permanent vision loss.
+If this syndrome develops, mesalazine should be discontinued if possible.

 Overdose